papayaCMS/papayacms-core/README.md

 "papaya-data".
 File permissions can be set by using Windows Explorer and right-clicking on the folder.
 However, Windows installations do not usually require permissions to be set.

-papaya CMS is now installed.
-Continue on to the *Initialization and Configuration* section of this document.

 #### Setting Permissions for Unix (linux, unix, BSD etc)